-We record evidence of pupil progress, with a focus on outcomes and a rigorous approach to the monitoring and evaluation of any SEND support provided.
-We record details of additional or different provision made under SEND support.
+We record evidence of pupil progress, with a focus on outcomes and a rigorous approach to the monitoring and evaluation of any support provided.
+We record details of additional or different provision made.
 This forms part of regular discussions with parents about the child's progress, expected outcomes from the support and planned next steps.
 (6.72, 6.73)

-SEND support takes the form of a four part cycle: assess, plan, do and review.
+Support takes the form of a four part cycle: assess, plan, do and review.
 Decisions and actions are revisited, refined and revised with a growing understanding of the pupil's needs and of what supports the pupil in making good progress and securing good outcomes.
 This is known as the graduated approach.
 (6.44)